-- covered by the grounds of gender (including gender expression, gender identity and sex characteristics), civil status, family status (including lone parents and carers), age, disability (broadly defined to include all impairment groups), sexual orientation, race, religion, membership of the Traveller community, and socio-economic status (at risk of or experiencing poverty and exclusion); - at the intersections of these grounds; and - rights holders under relevant human rights instruments.
+- covered by the grounds of gender (including transgender persons and those transitioning); civil status; family status (including lone parents and carers); age; disability; sexual orientation; race; religion; membership of the Traveller community; and socio-economic status (specifically those at risk of or experiencing poverty and exclusion); - at the intersections of these grounds; and - rights holders under relevant human rights instruments.

-1 Section 42, Irish Human Rights and Equality Commission Act 2014.
+&lt;sup>1 Section 42, Irish Human Rights and Equality Commission Act 2014.